-- Building contains an elevator so all units in building are covered units. - Building does not contain an elevator so only ground-floor units in building are covered - Development contains covered units, so the public and common use facilities must be designed and constructed with features required by the Act.
+- (2) a showing that at least one dwelling unit in the building actually was occupied by March 13, 1991. - Building contains an "elevator" so all units in building are "covered units". - Building does not contain an elevator so only "ground-floor units" in building are "covered units" - Development contains "covered units," so the "public and common use facilities" must be designed and constructed with features required by the Act.

 These specific design and construction standards can also be found in the appropriate requirements of the American National Standards Institute (ANSI), Fair Housing Accessibility Guidelines (FHAG) and in HUD's Fair Housing Act Design Manual.
+If a project is built in compliance with HUD's Fair Housing Accessibility Guidelines (FHAG) requirements, a "safe harbor" for compliance purposes is created.

-Design and Construction Requirements
+B. Seven Basic Design and Construction Requirements